Debugging VS Code plugin and the language server

 Troubleshooting

-Cannot find the wgsl-analyzer
+Cannot find the wgsl-analyzer process

 It could be a case of just jumping the gun.

-Make sure you open a WGSL or WESL file in the [Extension Development Host]
+Make sure you open a WGSL or WESL file in the [Extension Development Host] and try again.

 Cannot connect to wgsl-analyzer

-Make sure you have run echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope
+Make sure you have run echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope.

 By default this should reset back to 1 every time you log in.